Two-Day Tour with Wine and Food Tasting in Northern Kynouria

 You’ll visit Northern Kynouria, an area steeped in history and tradition, spanning from the Neolithic Period all the way to the Greek War of Independence in 1821.
 Its name, Kynouria, derives from the Ancient Greek word for dog (kyon) and is testament to the Ancient Greeks’ love and respect for wild dogs.

 Ancient ruins and UNESCO World Heritage monuments attest to the area’s glorious past.
 Having passed from the Byzantines, to the Slavs, the Franks, the Venetians and the Turks, Kynouria gained its independence in the mid-1800s and is now an area with a rich cultural heritage, attracting visitors from across the globe.

-Starting off from Paralio Astros, you’ll discover hidden little villages, perched on mountainsides, and taste magnificent local products and food, prepared by Greek mamas.
+Starting off from Kalamata or Paralio Astros, you’ll discover hidden little villages, perched on mountainsides, and taste magnificent local products and food, prepared by Greek mamas.